 There is, however, still some way to go.
 In the Aviva survey, 34% of businesses said they did not offer flexible working options at all.
 Sometimes this is because flexibility just doesn’t work for the business or the role – there will always be companies who need staff to be physically present, during conventional office hours.
 But as the reluctance among some employees to even raise the subject shows, there are still pockets of managerial resistance and places where the culture hasn’t fully embraced the concept.

-So as an HR practitioner or front-line manager, what can you do to smooth the path for flexible working and create an environment where the issue can be openly discussed?
+So, as an HR practitioner or front-line manager, what can you do to smooth the path for flexible working and create an environment where the issue can be openly discussed?

-1. Encourage open conversation
+1. Encourage open conversation about flexible working

 Managers often shy away from having open conversations with their direct reports.
 But if you want to get the best out of your people, you need to know what makes them tick, what their aspirations are and what they personally need to achieve a successful work-life balance.